andrewbranch/docs/modules/02_Theory.md

 | `/node_modules/pkg/index.d.ts`   |                        |                  | ESM         | `"type": "module"` in `package.json`    |
 | `/node_modules/pkg/index.d.cts`  |                        |                  | CJS         | File extension                          |

 When the input file extension is `.mts` or `.cts`, TypeScript knows to treat that file as an ES module or CJS module, respectively, because Node will have the same interpretation of the corresponding output file due to its `.mjs` or `.cjs` extension.
 When the input file extension is `.ts`, TypeScript has to consult the nearest `package.json` file to determine the module kind, because this is what Node will do when it encounters the output `.js` file.
-Notice that the same rules apply to the `.d.cts` and `.d.ts` declaration files in the `pkg` dependency: though they will not produce an output file as part of this compilation, the presence of a `.d.ts` file _implies_ the existence of a corresponding `.js` file—perhaps created when the author of the `pkg` library ran `tsc` on an input `.ts` file of their own—which Node must interpret as an ES module, due to its `.js` extension and the presence of the `"type": "module"` field in `/node_modules/pkg/package.json`.
+(Notice that the same rules apply to the `.d.cts` and `.d.ts` declaration files in the `pkg` dependency: though they will not produce an output file as part of this compilation, the presence of a `.d.ts` file _implies_ the existence of a corresponding `.js` file—perhaps created when the author of the `pkg` library ran `tsc` on an input `.ts` file of their own—which Node must interpret as an ES module, due to its `.js` extension and the presence of the `"type": "module"` field in `/node_modules/pkg/package.json`.
+Declaration files are covered in more detail in a [later section](#the-role-of-declaration-files).)

 The detected module kind of input files is used by TypeScript to ensure it emits the output syntax that Node expects in each output file.
 If TypeScript were to emit `/example.js` with `import` and `export` statements in it, Node would crash when parsing the file.
 If TypeScript were to emit `/main.mjs` with `require` calls, Node would crash during evaluation.
 Beyond emit, the module kind is also used to determine rules for type checking and module resolution, which we’ll discuss in the following sections.